IntroQG-2017/Exercise-10/README.md

 For this part of the exercise you will also be using [another broken Python script](hillslope_profile_ex2.2.py) for loading and plotting the profile data and your calculated hillslope profile geometry.
 The profile data should be loaded into arrays `data_x[]` and `data_h[]`, noting that the first column in the data file should be `data_x` and the second should be `data_h`.
 There is no header on this file.
-As in Problem 1, part of this script is not currently working and you will need to add the `for` loop for calculating the hillslope elevations exactly like you did in Problem 1.
+As in Problem 1, part of this script is not currently working and you will need to add the equation for calculating the hillslope elevations exactly like you did in Problem 1.
-3. Once you have modified the program to add the `for` loop, you will want to change some of the variables that go into the equation for hillslope diffusion.
+3. Once you have modified the program to add the missing equation, you will want to change some of the variables that go into the equation for hillslope diffusion.
-You will be exploring a range of landscape uplift rates (`U`), but the values for the other variables should not change.
+You will be exploring a range of landscape uplift rates (`U`), but the values for the other variables will not change when you try different values of `U`.
 Set the diffusion coefficient `kappa` to 1.8 m<sup>2</sup>/a and the half-width of the hillslope `L` should be half of the distance between the channels, which can be measured off the topographic profile in Figure 2 below.
 Your *x*-values should range across the entire interfluve with distance increments of 100 m.